SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Design errors/unassigned_register.rst

 Introduction
 ------------

-SpinalHDL will check that all registers which impact the design are assigned somewhere.
+SpinalHDL will check that all registers which impact the design have been assigned somewhere.

 Example
 -------